Ryan1729/markov_jukebox/README.md

 # Markov Jukebox

-This is a commandline program that takes a set of `.wav` files and blends them together, using [markoc chains](https://en.wikipedia.org/wiki/Markov_chain).
+This is a commandline program that takes a set of `.wav` files and blends them together, using [markov chains](https://en.wikipedia.org/wiki/Markov_chain).

 # basic usage